 Depending on what flavor you’re picking or if you’re reaching for something sugar-free, it will have aspartame in it, which has been associated with cancer.
 Experts on both sides of the argument will say that studies showing the opposing viewpoint are flawed, but there are many experts who will say more research is needed to eliminate the possibility that it really does cause cancer.
-Even beyond cancer, a newer, large study (407,000 individuals) showed aspartame leads to an increased risk of heart disease and increased body mass index.6 And there’s the fact that Monsanto owns it.
-Just saying.
+Even beyond cancer, a newer, large study (407,000 individuals) showed aspartame leads to an increased risk of heart disease and increased body mass index.

 Don’t Get Overwhelmed